demharters/dtc-expTechniques-nanopore/exercise.md

 ```

 ### Note
-**In the following, "reads_folder" and "reference.fasta" need to be replaced by your respective read folder and reference file name**
+**In the following commands, "reads_folder" and "reference.fasta" need to be replaced by your respective read folder and reference file name, for example with "BC01" and "allRef.fasta", respectively.**

 ## Explore your data
 Poretools can help you characterise your reads dataset.